fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `infobip`: Your Infobip sub_domain.
 	- Service `insightly`: Your company's Insightly subdomain name.
 	- Service `instructure`: The Sub domain in which your Instructure account is hosted.
+	- Service `jamf`: Your Jamf subdomain.
 	- Service `kandji`: Your Kandji Subdomain.
 	- Service `khoros_care`: Your Khoros Care subDomain.
 	- Service `looker_source`: Your looker SubDomain name.
 	- Service `mailgun`: Your Mailgun subdomain.
 	- Service `maxio_chargify`: Enter Your Subdomain.
-	- Service `myosh`: Your Myosh Subdomain .
+	- Service `myosh`: Your myosh subdomain.
 	- Service `namely`: Your Namely subdomain.
 	- Service `nylas`: Your Nylas subdomain.
 	- Service `okta`: Your Okta subdomain.
-	- Service `picqer`: Your Picqer sub domain name.
+	- Service `picqer`: Your Picqer subdomain.
 	- Service `pinpoint`: Your Pinpoint sub domain name.
 	- Service `piwik_pro`: Your Piwik PRO subdomain.
 	- Service `playvox`: Your Playvox Subdomain.